jsmoriss/jsm-decolorize/readme.txt

 == Description ==

-A simple plugin to decolorize the colorful admin menu icons added by some plugins like NextGEN Gallery, Perfect Images, Wordfence Security, and many more.
+A simple plugin to decolorize the colorful admin menu icons added by some plugins like NextGEN Gallery, Meow Apps / Perfect Images, Wordfence Security, and many more.

 No setup required - simply activate the plugin to decolorize the admin menu icons.